AdSegura/node-laravel-encryptor/README.md

         ✓ should throw Error when decipher with invalid Payload ✓ should throw Error when decipher with invalid iv length Test Encryptor Cipher and Decipher
+        ✓ should generate a valid key
         ✓ should cipher and decipher
         ✓ should cipher and decipher object without serialize or stringify object ✓ should cipher and decipher with no key_length defined ✓ should cipher and decipher a number
         ✓ should cipher and decipher Sync Mode
       Test Encryptor compatibility with Laravel Illuminate/Encryption/Encrypter
-        ✓ should decipher data at Laravel correctly (49ms) ✓ should decipher from Laravel correctly (49ms) ✓ should decipher data, Sync Mode, at Laravel correctly (51ms) Test integration with express cookie
+        ✓ should decipher data at Laravel correctly (54ms) ✓ should decipher from Laravel correctly (54ms) ✓ should decipher data, Sync Mode, at Laravel correctly (50ms) Test integration with express cookie
       Express Crypto Cookie Compatible with Laravel
-        ✓ should create one request to Express aSync Mode, receive cookie and decipher (38ms) ✓ should create one request to Express Sync Mode, receive cookie and decipher
+        ✓ should create one request to Express aSync Mode, receive cookie and decipher (39ms) ✓ should create one request to Express Sync Mode, receive cookie and decipher

-  18 passing (247ms)
+  19 passing (254ms)

 ```